 Resources students may find helpful are an easy-to-access job board, career development opportunities, and support for assessment and accreditation needs.

 - Holmes Program – This program provides mentorship, peer support, and professional development opportunities for graduate students.
 The AACTE Holmes Master’s Program supports master’s students; and the AACTE Holmes Scholars® Program supports doctoral students and post-doctoral students.
-Serving students from historically underrepresented backgrounds, the program helps AACTE member institutions increase the diversity of their students and faculty by developing an outstanding pool of candidates.
+Serving students of color, the program helps AACTE member institutions increase the diversity of their students and faculty by developing an outstanding pool of candidates.

 - Career Center – The Career Center is designed to serve educators at all levels.
 Post a position, upload your resume, and learn how to ace the interview and make your resume stand out.